magicmark/blog.larah.me/content/blog/dont-rethrow-new-Error-error/index.md

 This is a totally legitimate thing to want to do!
 Maybe you have a custom error class that you want to throw instead, so you can provide better error messages.

+(This is a good way to include the extra context of where the error is being _rethrown_ from.)

 It's still recommended to include the original error, so you get the best of both worlds.
 The following libraries help you to do that:

 - https://github.com/joyent/node-verror